arifurrahmansajid/Potato-Disease-Classification-using-CNN/README.md

 # Results
 The trained model achieves an accuracy of 99% on the test set.
 Detailed evaluation metrics and visualizations can be found in the Results notebook.

-# Contributing
-Feel free to contribute by opening issues, proposing enhancements, or submitting pull requests.
-Your feedback is highly appreciated.

-# License
-This project is licensed under the MIT License.